frytg/awesome/README.md

 ## More Awesome-ness

 * [ebu/awesome](https://github.com/ebu/awesome-broadcasting) - Awesome list of awesome tools for broadcasting
-* [node JS](https://github.com/sindresorhus/awesome-nodejs) - Lots of Node projects and tools
+* [sindresorhus/awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs) - Lots of Node projects and tools

 ## On the list to check out